NtwaliHeritier/ror-social-scaffold/README.md

 ### Prerequisites

-To get this project up and running locally, you must already have postgresql, ruby and necessary gems installed on your computer
+To get this project up and running locally, you must already have ruby and necessary gems installed on your computer

 **To get this project set up on your local machine, follow these simple steps:**